datawire/ambassador-docs/docs/edge-stack/pre-release/topics/install/upgrade/yaml/emissary-2.3/edge-stack-2.3.md

   cluster!
 </Alert>

-The recommended strategy for migration is to run $OSSproductName$ $version$ and $AESproductName$
+The recommended strategy for migration is to run $OSSproductName$ $versionTwoX$ and $AESproductName$
-$version$ side-by-side in the same cluster.
-This gives $AESproductName$ $version$ and $AESproductName$ $version$ access to all the same configuration resources, with some important notes:
+$versionTwoX$ side-by-side in the same cluster.
+This gives $AESproductName$ $versionTwoX$ and $AESproductName$ $versionTwoX$ access to all the same configuration resources, with some important notes:

 1. **If needed, you can use labels to further isolate configurations.**

-   If you need to prevent your $AESproductName$ $version$ installation from seeing a particular bit of $OSSproductName$ $version$ configuration, you can apply a Kubernetes label to the configuration resources that should be seen by your $AESproductName$ $version$ installation, then set its `AMBASSADOR_LABEL_SELECTOR` environment variable to restrict its configuration to only the labelled resources.
+   If you need to prevent your $AESproductName$ $versionTwoX$ installation from seeing a particular bit of $OSSproductName$ $versionTwoX$ configuration, you can apply a Kubernetes label to the configuration resources that should be seen by your $AESproductName$ $versionTwoX$ installation, then set its `AMBASSADOR_LABEL_SELECTOR` environment variable to restrict its configuration to only the labelled resources.

-   For example, you could apply a `version-two: true` label to all resources that should be visible to $AESproductName$ $version$, then set `AMBASSADOR_LABEL_SELECTOR=version-two=true` in its Deployment.
+   For example, you could apply a `version-two: true` label to all resources that should be visible to $AESproductName$ $versionTwoX$, then set `AMBASSADOR_LABEL_SELECTOR=version-two=true` in its Deployment.

 2. **$AESproductName$ ACME and `Filter`s will be disabled while $OSSproductName$ is still running.**